Currently, only qualified institutional investors are able to purchase main board securities through securities brokers.

 - This Order is effective from 31 March 2021.
 The 13 March 2017 Order No. Financial-Supervisory-Securities-Firms-1060007307 of the FSC is repealed from 31 March 2021.

-NTD interest rate derivatives currently available in Taiwan include forward rate agreement (FRA), interest rate swap (IRS), interest rate option.
-For bond borrowing, there are bond lending center, special issued RS and bond options that can also be used to hedge interest rate risks.
+NTD interest rate derivatives currently available in Taiwan include forward rate agreement (FRA), interest rate swap (IRS), interest rate option and bond option.
+For bond borrowing, there are bond lending center, special issued RS.
+These instruments can also be used to hedge interest rate risks.

 - Taipei Exchange (TPEx) has compiled Taiwan Government Bond Index on January 2, 2005.